instaloader/instaloader/docs/as-module.rst

 - :meth:`Profile.get_followers`
    Profiles that follow given user.

-- :attr:`Post.owner_profile`, :attr:`Story.owner_profile` and :attr:`StoryItem.owner_profile`
+- :attr:`Post.owner_profile`, :attr:`Story.owner_profile`, :attr:`StoryItem.owner_profile`
    Owner profile of particular object.

 - :meth:`Post.get_likes`
    Profiles that liked a given :class:`Post`

-- :attr:`PostComment.owner` attribute for comment in :meth:`Post.get_comments`
+- :attr:`PostComment.owner`
    Profile of a Post comment.

-For a list of real code examples using the Instaloader module for advanced tasks, see :ref:`codesnippets`.
+For a list of a few code examples that use the Instaloader module, see :ref:`codesnippets`.

-The reference of the many classes provided by the :mod:`instaloader` module is divided into the following subsections.
+The reference of the classes and functions provided by the :mod:`instaloader` module is divided into the following subsections:

 .. toctree::
    :maxdepth: 2